 Exfoliating your face is great for getting a deeper clean.
 The same applies to face masks!
 Too much of anything is a bad thing, though.
-Just like over scrubbing, over exfoliation can dry out your skin, making it produce more oil than it normally would.
+Like over-scrubbing, over-exfoliation can dry out your skin, producing more oil than it normally would.

 16. Not exfoliating enough

 Too much exfoliation can be a bad thing, but so can not enough.
 Instead of avoiding exfoliating your skin or using other methods to get a deeper clean, do it in moderation.
 When your pores are full of makeup, you need that deeper cleaning every once in a while.
 Just make sure that you stick to it once or twice a week.
 Everything is good in moderation.